 http://www.amazon.com/dp/B01BQYYM7A The "Clockworks" series is a collection of science fiction stories about the development of some very useful robots.
 Robots that are both sensible and sensual, blending logic and emotion, wisdom and sexuality.
 These include sex robots but they are much more than that.

-The short stories in the coming anthology "Love and Robots" will trace the future history of humanoid female robots,through different stages of adoption into the modern world.
+The short stories in the coming anthology "Love and Robots" will trace the future history of humanoid robots as they evolve through different stages of adoption into the modern world.
 The stories are generally told from the point of view of the men involved.

 "Ah!
 Love," a college student's infatuation with an unfinished fembot.

 "Delivery," the production model womandroid is about to be unveiled.
 A too-perfectly crafted robot.

 "Sweetheart of Sigma Shin," a college fraternity has its own housemistress, a female robot, who is framed for a crime she did not commit.